 - Joint legal custody — In a joint custody arrangement, each parent may make decisions regarding a child’s health, education and welfare.
-Unless there is an order to the contrary a parent may make decisions about such issues as the child’s school and health care.
+Unless an order to the contrary exists, a parent may make decisions about such issues as the child’s school and health care.
 Except in high-conflict cases, it is often preferred that the parents collaborate on these decisions.

 Rights of parents with legal custody

-The court's primary child custody consideration is the children's best interests.
+The court’s primary child-custody consideration is the children’s best interests.
 To make the right decision, the court considers many factors, including: